 Writing a good resume takes time and thought.
 Any service that offers you a 24-hour resume return and for CHEAP is likely just going to play with your formatting and keywords.
 There is no way that anyone can get to know you and write an effective resume in that amount of time.

 Career Coaching also takes time, so anyone promising you a quick fix, may not know what he or she is doing.
 Take the time and invest in your future. $200 or $500 spent today, is nothing when you consider how much it may increase your future income.

-I recently coached a young man expat for an interview with an American company.
-One of the subjects I coached him on was salary; thanks to my coaching he got more than double the salary he’d been thinking of asking for…which means my hourly fee of $125 had about a 320x return!
+I recently coached a young man (a French ex-pat) for an interview with an American company.
+One of the subjects I coached him on was salary; thanks to my coaching he got more than double the salary he’d been expecting prior to working with me.